Abstracts: the genre

 I am archiving model student abstracts (with their permission) for you to use.
 See Wp top menu > Cal 1 > Model Abstract to see them all.
 You will also see one I wrote there as well (on Soper’s article on Irish stereotypes).
 For other excellent models, see my past students’ abstracts about comics and graphic novels at CXStudies.

 Your peers in this class comprise your audience.
-All abstracts will be available to your peers on the Wp blog.
+All abstracts will be available to your peers in Blackboard.
 Peers might peruse them for further research ideas.
 You are also thinking about how you would need to come to terms with this article-‐potentially, at least-‐in your research paper; so in that sense, you are an audience for the abstract.

 You will gain practice in the principles of